DmitriyChrist/Custom_Obs_journal_DOC/custom CSS/Custom via CSS.md

+## Important
-Important: Primarily, the styles were selected, modified, or developed for mobile phones.
+Primarily, the styles were selected, modified, or developed for mobile phones.
 When used on a computer, the result may differ from what is expected.

+## Recommendation
+Combine different snippets into one logical document.
+This allows for better code maintenance, is useful for debugging, and convenient for future expansion.
+For very large style systems, consider logically dividing them into thematic blocks (e.g., base, interface, theme) to avoid cumbersome "spaghetti code" files.

 ## Table of content